 Another thing you may notice is the somewhat “locker room” smell.
-Gymnasts at all levels work hard and a facility training athlete will often remind you of this the moment you enter.
+Gymnasts at all levels work hard, and a facility where athletes train will often remind you of this the moment you enter.
 Kids usually are not fazed, and for former gymnasts, that smell is the smell of “home.”
 So, whether you personally thrive on that aroma or not, just don’t be taken aback.

 If the classes you have decided to enroll in take place at a community center or school gym, you may encounter a slightly different set up.
 For example, folding mats might replace a full floor exercise.
 Equipment may need to be set up and broke down for each class or might be a bit sparser due to sharing the space with other activities.
 Generally, fewer classes take place simultaneously at any given time, and your class may be the only one happening in that window.
 This does not mean the instruction you receive will be better or worse than that of a dedicated gymnastics facility.
 The coach’s style and philosophy, how many students are enrolled and what works best for your own child’s temperament are what should drive your choice when you are just starting out.